-The AMEX Platinum Edge Credit Card earns points into the Membership Rewards ‘Ascent’ scheme.
+This post focuses on points earned into the Membership Rewards ‘Ascent’ scheme.
 Ascent points transfer at a 1:1 ratio to leading airline partners including Velocity, Cathay Pacific Asia Miles and Singapore Airlines Krisflyer.

 Whether you prefer to travel domestically, or you’re searching for inspiration for an overseas getaway, signing up for a new AMEX card or using your existing balance of 50,000 AMEX Membership Rewards Ascent points could get you there.

 Sydney or Melbourne to Auckland flying Virgin Australia return business class (43,600 Etihad Guest miles)

 Savvy travellers transfer their AMEX Membership Rewards points to Etihad Guest.
 The reason?
 Etihad Guest provides access to a number of ‘sweetspot’ flight redemptions on Virgin Australia, which will have you forking out significantly less points than you’d need if you were to transfer those points directly to Velocity Frequent Flyer.

 A return business class trip from Melbourne or Sydney to Auckland flying Virgin Australia's 737 product comes in at just 43,600 Etihad Guest miles (compared with 71,000 Velocity Frequent Flyer points), plus taxes.

 Sydney or Brisbane to Los Angeles / San Francisco – Qantas one way premium economy flight (50,000 Asia Miles points)

 Did you know that you can easily book Qantas Award Flights using points from Cathay Pacific’s Asia Miles frequent flyer program – often for significantly less points than you’d outlay via Qantas Frequent Flyer itself?
 We’ve previously covered the ins and outs of Asia Miles here.

 In fact, if you were to transfer AMEX Membership Rewards points to Asia Miles, you’d pay just 50,000 miles (plus taxes) to book a one way Qantas premium economy flight from Sydney or Brisbane to Los Angeles or San Francisco.
 That’s significantly lower than the 72,000 Qantas points (plus higher taxes) you’d need to fork out for the same flight if you were to redeem direct with Qantas.

 Perth to Singapore – Singapore Airlines one way business class (32,500 Krisflyer points)